 This is about your future so please do not choose subjects just because your friends are doing them or because you like the teacher.
 You must choose the subjects that you want to do and those that you feel that you will be successful in.
 Talk to your subject teachers, review tutors and parents as they will also guide and advise you about which courses are most suitable for you.
 Remember that you are required to stay in education or training until you are 18.
 It is therefore important that when you are considering your options, you think about what you want to progress on to at post 16.
-When making your option choices, remember to choose one pathway and the required number of subjects for that pathway.
 Ultimately the KS4 curriculum, both core and optional subjects, provide a solid platform for post 16 study regardless of what you may choose to study in the future.

-A measure for schools called Progress 8 has been introduced and this will measure your progress in all of your subjects.
+A measure for schools called Progress 8 will measure your progress in all of your subjects.
 Our aim is to ensure that your curriculum is broad and balanced which will enable you to achieve the best outcomes allowing appropriate pathways for progression at Post 16.

 Please read the guidance notes carefully!
 We will aim to provide you with your first choices but there may be times when we are not be able to do so.
 For a subject to run we need a minimum of 15 students.
 Therefore, it is very important that you consider your reserve choices carefully.